 Research Experience Scheme

-The Research Experience Scheme (RES) is a competitive scheme for undergraduate Linguistics students, both single and joint honours, to assist with current research projects within the department.
+The Research Experience Scheme (RES) is a competitive scheme for undergraduate Linguistics students to assist with current research projects within the department.
 By taking part you'll gain direct insight into the research process.

 Leeds Child Development Unit

 The Leeds Child Development Unit is a group of researchers at the University of Leeds who study how children learn to communicate.
-They work with local nurseries, schools, and families who volunteer to participate in the studies, either at school or by coming into the lab.
-They run a variety of studies using toys, games, books, and computers, with children from birth up to 10 years and beyond.
+They work with local nurseries, schools, and families who volunteer to participate in the studies.
 The findings help answer questions about how grammar, vocabulary, and effective communication develop.
 Both undergraduate and postgraduate students have the opportunity to get involved with research projects undertaken by the Unit.

 Our experts in the University’s Careers Centre will support you to make informed decisions about your career path, helping you to understand the opportunities available and the steps you need to take to pursue your interests.
 You’ll be encouraged to attend on-campus events including graduate recruitment fairs, employer networking and information sessions, and meetings with our alumni.